-Elizabeth Eppinger was seven when she first heard about the lives of the saints.
+Elizabeth Eppinger was seven years old when she first heard about the lives of the saints.
 As St. Teresa of Avila and her brother Rodriguez were inspired from early childhood by the heroes of the Kingdom of God, so too she had a great longing for holiness.

-“Tis reading”, she said, “made me a deep impression on me; I, too, wanted to be a saint.
+“This reading”, she said, “made a deep impression on me; I, too, wanted to be a saint.
 The desire to know and love God more, grew in me to such a degree that it caused me interior pain.
 I became very reflective, and for hours on end I would be occupied with the thought of what I should do and how I should behave in order to be more pleasing to God.”

 She prayed and sighed: “O, Jesus, I want to become a saint.
 Cost what it will, I want to become a saint.
 Dear Jesus, you will help me become a saint, won’t you?
 You will not let me fall into grievous sin.”

-Mother Alphonse Marie spoke to her first followers about the great humility of the St. Teresa of Avila, “who thought more evil of herself than others could ever say about her.”
+Blessed Alphonse Marie spoke to her first followers about the great humility of the St. Teresa of Avila, “who thought more evil of herself than others could ever say about her.”
 She admonished them to love one another, not to let antipathies arise.
 She encouraged them to turn with full confidence to her in their difficulties, to obtain help.